 Samuel and Tom took the front seat, and the other men, except Amon, mounted horses.
 And then, they were off at high speed, galloping down the hill and the highway, trying to stay clear of any citizens or law that might be up at this time of the morning.

 Eliza Jane shuddered in the humid air.
 She had heard the word slavery a lot but hadn’t understood it.
 All she had known was Mrs. Maddox.
 But she sat next to her mother in the wagon watching her clean blood off her skin, thinking of Samuel’s hand going up her skirt, and seeing the horses pulling as hard as they could to some point south, and she thought, This!
 This is slavery!
 We going to slavery!

 After reading the Introduction, teachers, parents, or learners may want to dive into more historical sources by visiting the Introduction resource page.
+Learners may also want to try some exercises to help them understand the economics of slavery in the United States in the 1840s.
 Resources for all chapters can be found at the book’s resources page.
 Or keep reading by going to American Crucible.